pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 3. __Collaboration Session__ session providing dedicated time and space to co-develop a community resource or to co-work on any community activity

-Read more about [Community Sessions](https://carpentries.org/community_discussions/) on The Carpentries website.

 ### Who Can Host?

 Hosting community sessions is a great way to meet more people in The Carpentries community, to get to know the organisation better, to learn from the experiences of others and to share your own knowledge and experience with an even greater number of people.

-Any member of The Carpentries community is welcome to host a community sessions.
+Any member of The Carpentries community is welcome to host a community session.
 Sessions are coordinated by The Carpentries Community Development Team.
-To receive messages relating to sessions and hosting, make sure that you are subscribed to the [session hosts mailing list](https://carpentries.topicbox.com/groups/discussion-hosts) or following the discussion-hosts channel on Slack.
+To receive messages relating to sessions and hosting, make sure that you are subscribed to the [session hosts mailing list](https://carpentries.topicbox.com/groups/discussion-hosts) or follow the #discussion-hosts channel on the Slack workspace.

 A great way to get into hosting these sessions is to first attend as an observer or co-host.
 An experienced host will be happy to talk you through it, and may return the favour when you host for the first time.